DYTLDSH/C/type qualifiers.md

 For struct or class, although, we define the instance is a constant, the variable members are not constant, so we can change its value through a pointer.
 The complier can not detect this kind of change.
 And do not like basic type's constant, the complier do no replace with some value, when a constant struc/class object is created, the complier will give a unused memory to it and make sure the object hasn't been assgined value directly.
 So the above code tells us i and p have the same value after the change.

 Can any constant's value can be changed through pointer?
 The answer is also "NO".
 Only **local constant** variable can be changed in this way.
 For **static local constant, global constant, static global constant**, these variables are stored on the read only data segment, they are "real constant", the value can not be changed during its lifetime.

-**Mention**
 When declare a const object it must be initialized.
 When there are some constant members in class, any non-constant member function of the class can not call the constant member variable.
 Constant member variable can only be called by constant member function.
+For constant variables of a class, it can only be initialized in the initialization list after the constructor.
+For static constant int/enumeration type variables of a class, it can initialized both in the class and outside the class.
+But for other kinds of static constant variables can only be initialized outside the class.

 - ## **Volatile**